riskportal/network-tutorial/docs/3_annotation.md

-# Loading and Associating Annotation Data
+# Loading Annotations into RISK

 Annotations must be provided by the user and formatted clearly to ensure compatibility with RISK loaders.
 We note that RISK does not bundle annotations; users should obtain curated resources such as Gene Ontology (Ashburner _et al_., 2000), CORUM (Tsitsiridis _et al_., 2022), or KEGG (Kanehisa _et al_., 2023) and format them as term–to–gene membership tables.
 Publicly available resources such as Gene Ontology (GO), CORUM, and KEGG offer standardized annotation files that can be adapted for use.